-It must be noted the volume of coolant significantly changes with the temperature of the coolant.
-The total mass of the coolant remains always the same, a change in water volume is not a change in water inventory.
+It must be noted the volume of the coolant significantly changes with the temperature of the coolant.
+The total mass of the coolant always remains the same.
+A change in water volume is not a change in water inventory.
 The reactor coolant volume changes with temperature because of changes in density.
 Most substances expand when heated and contract when cooled.
 However, the amount of expansion or contraction varies, depending on the material.
 This phenomenon is known as thermal expansion.
-The change in volume of a material which undergoes a temperature change is given by following relation:
+The change in volume of a material that undergoes a temperature change is given by the following relation:

-where ∆T is the change in temperature, V is the original volume, ∆V is the change in volume, and αV is the coefficient of volume expansion.
+where ∆T is the temperature change, V is the original volume, ∆V is the volume change, and αV is the coefficient of volume expansion.

-At normal conditions the total volume of coolant in the reactor coolant system is almost constant.
-On the other hand, during transient load conditions the volume can significantly change.
+At normal conditions, the total volume of coolant in the reactor coolant system is almost constant.
+On the other hand, during transient load conditions, the volume can significantly change.
 These changes are naturally reflected in a change in pressurizer water level.
-When the average temperature of reactor coolant goes gradually down, the total water volume is also decreasing, which lowers the pressurizer level.
-On a gradual load pick-up, the increase in reactor coolant average temperature causes the total water volume to expand, which raises the pressurizer level.
-These effects must be controlled by pressurizer level control system.
+When the average temperature of reactor coolant goes down gradually, the total water volume also decreases, which lowers the pressurizer level.
+On a gradual load pick-up, the increase in the average temperature of reactor coolant causes the total water volume to expand, raising the pressurizer level.
+These effects must be controlled by a pressurizer level control system.

 Control Volume – Control Volume Analysis